MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 :::image type="content" source="images/tutorial/event-counts-state.png" alt-text="Screenshot that shows a column chart of storm event counts by state.":::

-Although we removed `mid` in the `project` operation, we still need it if we want the chart to display the states in that order.
+We did not include `mid` in the `project` operation.
+This way the `mid` data is not visually represented in the chart, yet we still display the states in order based on their `mid` values.

 Strictly speaking, `render` is a feature of the client rather than part of the query language.
 Still, it's integrated into the language, and it's useful for envisioning your results.